© Crown copyright 2018

 Healthcare professionals can have an impact on an individual level by:

-- providing alcohol screening (using validated tools) and brief, structured advice to individuals drinking above lower-risk levels using training resources and e-learning courses
+- providing alcohol screening (using validated tools) and structured, brief advice to individuals drinking above low risk levels.
+There are informed by training resources and e-learning courses available

-- directing individuals drinking above lower-risk levels to appropriate support material on alcohol learning resources including One You Drinks Tracker and identification and brief advice tool
+- directing individuals drinking above low risk levels to appropriate support material available on alcohol learning resources including One You Drinks Tracker and identification and brief advice tool

 - providing extended interventions to those who do not respond to brief intervention

-- checking patients with alcohol problems are registered with a GP and receive primary health care, vaccinations and screening programmes
+- checking that patients with alcohol problems are registered with a GP and receiving primary health care, vaccinations and screening programmes

 - providing holistic health assessments for people undergoing alcohol treatment

-The primary measure of the impact of alcohol harm on a population is Public Health Outcomes Framework indicator 2.18 alcohol-related admissions to hospital.
-The harm caused by alcohol misuse is so far reaching, it also impacts significantly on another 22 indicators in the framework.
+The primary measures of the impact of alcohol harm on a population are Public Health Outcomes Framework indicators 2.5iii (successful completion of alcohol treatment) and 2.18 (alcohol-related admissions to hospital).
+The harm caused by alcohol misuse is so far-reaching, it also impacts significantly on another 22 indicators in the framework.

 Improving the wider determinants of health indicators include: